akuri-oma/akuri-oma-docs/akuiri-test-drive-EN/.akuri/akuri-guidelines/2_project/audit.workflow.md

 ---
 trigger: model_decision
-description: Orchestrator guideline that defines the AUDIT workflow under the Hierarchical Cascade Model.
-Invokes a sequence of micro-guidelines to audit formal and then functional compliance of a functionality.
+description: Orchestrator guideline that defines the AUDIT workflow under the Hierarchical Waterfall Model.
+It invokes a sequence of micro-guidelines to audit formal and then functional compliance of a functionality.
 status: active
 use_case: AUDIT, UI_AUDIT
 ---

 # Audit Workflow (audit.workflow.md)

-## 1. Simple Cascade Principle
+## 1. Simple Waterfall Principle

-This workflow follows a strict cascade model.
-YOU, as an Akuri Agent, MUST execute each step in sequence.
-If a step reveals critical deviations, the audit process stops, the report is generated, and subsequent steps are not proceeded with until corrections are made. **Formal compliance precedes functional compliance.**
+This workflow follows a strict waterfall model.
+YOU, as the Akuri Agent, MUST execute each step in sequence.
+If a step reveals critical deviations, the audit process stops, the report is generated, and you do not proceed to the following steps until corrections are made. **Formal compliance precedes functional compliance.**

 ## 2. The Audit Workflow

 ### Phase 1: Feature Location (User Input)

--   **Objective:** Unambiguously identify the audit scope.
+-   **Objective:** Identify without ambiguity the scope of the audit.
 -   **Your Task:**
-    1. Request the **exact path** of the functionality folder to audit from the user.
-You should not search for it on your own.
+    1. Request from the user the **exact path** of the functionality folder to audit.
+You must not search for it on your own.
     2. If the user provides a list of features, create a plan to iterate over each one, generating an individual audit report per feature.

 ### Phase 2: Formal Compliance Audit (Architecture)